 The central figure is Christ.
-His raised arm hints on the Orion iconography.
+His raised arm hints at the Orion iconography.
 And even though this is true of the night sky, during the day he represents the Sun.
 For both reasons, Raphael places him right above the horizon line – where we would expect to see the sunrise or Orion rising.

 There are two angels on each side.
-Their body posture is identical to that of Virgo constellation.
+Their body posture is identical to that of the Virgo constellation.
 Moreover, one is light and the other one dark.
 This is an allusion to sunrise/sunset in Virgo, during the Easter – Christ’s resurrection.

 Underneath, there are four seasons, determined by the positions of Orion.
 This is the spring time, and the natural cycle of life on earth starts all over again.

-And finally, the tomb of the Christ resembles the iconography of the holy grail.
+And finally, the tomb of Christ resembles the iconography of the holy grail.
 As a constellation of the autumn, Crater marks the entrance to the cave/tomb.
 But in the springtime, it is rather an exit from the grail/womb.

-This is the secret of the eternal life.
+This is the secret of eternal life.
 It exists, but we need to die before being born again.